rrrene/credo/README.md

         # 1. deleting the check from this list
         # 2. putting `false` as second element (to quickly "comment it out"):
         {Credo.Check.Design.TagFIXME, false},

+        # ... several checks omitted for readability ...
       ]
     }
   ]